How to Become a Staker without Having a Staking Operation

 While solo staking on a Proof-of-Stake (PoS) network like Ethereum remains one of the most popular staking methods, other similar consensus mechanisms allow stakers to earn rewards more affordably.
 Delegated proof-of-stake (DPoS) networks like Solana, Cardano, and Cosmos allow low-capital participants to get involved in staking.
 Let’s define the different types of staking operations:1.
 Proof of Stake (PoS):

 Some blockchains operate on a masternode consensus mechanism.
-While staking is involved, one should distinguish masternodes from proof of stake as the former adds a layer to strengthen the network and is commonly combined with mining or staking.
-Unlike nodes which can become transaction validators, masternodes operate additional network services.
+While staking is involved, one should distinguish masternodes from proof of stake as the former adds a layer to strengthen the network and combines with mining or staking.
+Unlike nodes, which can become transaction validators, masternodes operate additional network services.
 PIVX, which uses staking (first layer) and masternodes (second layer), utilizes masternodes for instant transactions and voting purposes on PIVX DAO, the network’s Decentralized Autonomous Organization.
 While anyone can submit a proposal, only masternodes can vote, directly influencing the network’s future.
 To start a PIVX masternode, one needs to stake 10,000 PIV (approx. USD1,900).
 While capital is higher than regular staking, rewards are also higher.
 A masternode earns 3 PIV, while staking returns 2 PIV per block.Becoming a Staker without a Staking Operation

 SaaS is a form of staking wherein an intermediary handles the hardware and software requirements.
 Third parties handle the node operations on behalf of the stakers for a fee.
 No more thinking about buying computer parts, having a great internet connection, and watching for network updates.
-A staker locks up his or her desired cryptocurrency, chooses a validator, and receives block rewards.
+A staker locks up their desired cryptocurrency, chooses a validator, and receives block rewards.
 There’s a caveat, however.
-While a staker maintains control of his or her staked crypto by possessing the withdrawal keys, the validator keys are handed over to the third party to perform the validation process.
+While a staker maintains control of their staked crypto by possessing the withdrawal keys, a third party takes control of the validator keys.
 SaaS does carry some risks.
-Your funds could be penalized if the third party does not maintain the node properly.
+For example, your funds could be penalized if the third party does not properly maintain the node.
 Different cryptocurrencies may require a minimum staked amount under a SaaS service.
 For Ethereum, it’s 32 ETH (USD 83,000), while for Polkadot, it’s 120 DOT (USD 480).
-Other cryptocurrencies do not require a minimum.
-Established in 2018, Stakefish remains one of the most trusted and popular SaaS platforms, with over 758 thousand ETH staked throughout its history.
-Its user-friendly dashboard allows stakeholders to manage their validators, and its consistent uptime ensures maximum user rewards.Staking Pools
+Other cryptocurrencies do not require a minimum.Staking Pools

 Some users may combine their funds with other interested people through pooled staking.
 Many staking pools do not require a minimum staked crypto amount, making staking accessible to virtually anyone.
 An operator or administrator manages the pool and maintains the validator node.
 Rewards are handed out based on the amount and duration staked within the pool.
 Smart contracts run the pool in a trustless and automated environment.
-From a non-custodial wallet such as Metamask, a staker will deposit funds into the smart contract and, in return, will receive returns and the locked tokens when the staking period ends.
-MetaMask, through its Portfolio feature, offers pooled staking on its pool.
-Users can deposit any amount of ETH and earn staking rewards directly into their MetaMask wallet.Centralized Exchange
+A staker deposits funds into the smart contract from a non-custodial wallet such as Metamask and receives returns and the locked tokens when the staking period ends.Centralized Exchange Staking

 Many centralized exchanges, such as Kraken and Coinbase, have also created staking services for their customers.
 Like staking pools, users can place much smaller amounts than the regular 32ETH placement, and stakers don’t need to worry about the required hardware and software.
 The difference lies in the custodial aspect of exchanges.
-An exchange customer makes an account and deposits cryptocurrency into the platform.
-The individuals and organization behind the exchange then manage the staked ETH.
-A user may lose access to the cryptocurrency if anything happens to the account or the exchange itself.
-Coinbase offers Ethereum staking on its platform with no minimum placement.
-The exchange charges a 20% commission on the rewards as payment for the service.Decentralized Finance Staking Options
+An exchange customer creates an account and deposits cryptocurrency into the platform.
+The individuals and organizations behind the exchange then manage the staked ETH.
+A user may lose access to the cryptocurrency if anything happens to the account or the exchange itself.Decentralized Finance Staking Options

 The content of solostakers.com is for informational purposes only and should not be considered financial advice.
 It represents the personal views and opinions of the author(s) and is not endorsed by any financial institution or regulatory body.
 Cryptocurrency and staking investments carry inherent risks and readers should conduct their own research and consult with a financial professional before making any investment decisions.
 The owner and author(s) of solostakers.com will not be liable for any losses, damages, or consequences arising from the use of the information on this site.
 By accessing solostakers.com, you agree to bear full responsibility for your investment decisions.